 There’s no question that Jamaica ranks among the Caribbean's top destinations.
-Full of value-packed deals, particularly in the summertime, it’s easy to book and go.
+Island-full of value-packed deals, particularly in the summertime, it’s an easy book-and-go destination.

 Negril remains the most convenient beach town, with room types ranging from all-inclusive resorts to luxury cliff-top cabanas.
 In the south, the boutique hotels of Treasure Beach offer comfort in an authentic, Jamaican fishing village setting.
 The island offers plenty of tasty, affordable food and entertainment options, and excursions that pack their weight in thrilling outdoor adventures, whether it’s rafting down a river or leaping into a blue hole.

-Rising in popularity in part thanks to direct flights from four major US cities on Norwegian Air, visiting the Guadeloupe Islands archipelago means you’re getting five islands for the flight price of one.
+Rising in popularity, in part thanks to direct flights from major U.S. airports including New York City, Atlanta, and Miami, visiting the Guadeloupe Islands archipelago means you’re getting five islands for the flight price of one.
 To boot, one of those five islands, Les Saintes, is an archipelago itself, home to one of the most beautiful bays in the Caribbean.
 Hop to the various plots on daily ferries, and enjoy the remarkable supply of white, pink, blond, and black sand beaches.

 Guadeloupe National Park, on the island of Basse-Terre, is a destination in and of itself, with numerous waterfalls, sulfur baths, and hiking trails to explore.
 The best value also lies in the island's culinary scene, where Creole- and French-influenced dishes, along with potent rum cocktails, are as flavorful on the roadside as they are on the dining table.

 Aruba’s neighbor is a lesser-known destination for many but is brimming with cultural and historic sights and value-packed resorts.
 Willemstad’s World Heritage City encompasses four colonial neighborhoods, including world-class museums and stunning architecture, while the white sand beaches and crystal turquoise waters of Westpunt, on the western coastline, can be reached in less than two hours.

 With spectacular sea and mountain views, scenic drives, national parks with sulfur springs, summit climbs, and white sand beaches, the island also offers the ultimate active trip to the Caribbean.